IDAES/idaes-pse/docs/transformations/variable_replace.rst

 An example use of this transformation, is a parameter estimation problem where a model contains several instances of a particular sub-model and each model contains a variable that is a parameter to be estimated.
-It many the case the parameter value should be the same across all the sub-models.
+In many the cases the parameter value should be the same across all the sub-models.
 One approach to this problem would be to add equality constraints to equate all the parameters.
 Another approach would be to use the variable replacement transformation to replace the parameter in all the